Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/🙇‍♂️ Formal Methods & Formal Verification (FV)/(Formal) Model Checking/Models Analysis & Improvement/Bisimulation.md

-## Computing Bisimulation and Reducing Systems
+## Computing Bisimulation of Single TS and Reducing Systems
 ![](../../../../../../../../../Assets/Pics/Screenshot%202025-10-14%20at%2001.20.03.png)